-Ribbon’s Session Border Controller, Software Edition Lite (SBC SWe Lite) instantly deploys in the AWS or Azure Cloud.
-An organization can deploy a Ribbon cloud-based SBC in seconds to connect Zoom Phone to an organization’s BYOC provider for dial tone.
+Ribbon’s Session Border Controller, Software Edition Edge (SBC SWe Edge) instantly deploys in the AWS or Azure Cloud.
+An organization can deploy a Ribbon cloud-based SBC in seconds to connect Zoom Phone to an organization’s BYOC provider for telecom services.
 There is no hardware to deploy or manage and the solution can scale up or down as needed.
 Ribbon even offers a 30-day trial license so you can try it before you buy it.

 Download the Zoom Solution Brief

 |Service Type||SBC SWe Edge Software on Public Cloud||Software Image

 |Comfort Noise & Silence Suppression||●||●||●||●|

 |Music on Hold||●||●||●||●|

 |Maximum Concurrent Calls||1000||1000||192||600|